 Utkatasana (Chair pose) is an interesting pose to explore a balance between effort and release since it is gravity rather than the muscles working against each other that should be the main source of resistance.

-If you're looking for answers to general other common alignment questions in yoga, check out our free ebook.
-It will give you a basic understanding of alignment principles that can be applied to any pose and will make a huge difference to your yoga practice.
+If you're looking for answers to alignment questions regarding other yoga poses, check out our free yoga asana ebook.
+It will give you a sound understanding of the proper alignment in 10 of the most common yoga asanas and will make a huge difference to your yoga practice.

 3. How Do You Get The Correct Alignment in Utkatasana (Chair Pose)?